This post may contain affiliate links. Please read our privacy policy.

 Instead of bribing Eric to make a quick run to our local market or placing an Instacart order, I typically just skip both of those and make a quick and easy buttermilk substitute at home.

-Buttermilk is an ingredient that I only pick up from the grocery store if I know I’ll be using most of it, which usually means I’m planning to make multiple recipes that call for it.
+Buttermilk is an ingredient that I only pick up from the grocery store if I know I’ll be using most of it, like if I’m making blueberry biscuits or multiple batches of buttermilk pancakes.

-If it’s a recipe that requires just a bit of buttermilk, I skip buying the two quart container, and just make a homemade buttermilk substitute to save a few bucks and not be wasteful.
+If it’s a recipe that requires just a bit of buttermilk, I skip buying the quart container and just make this homemade buttermilk substitute to save a few bucks and not be wasteful.

 Because let’s be real, I’m definitely not going to be dunking my favorite chocolate chip cookies into an ice cold glass of buttermilk.

+This is one of the ingredient substitutions I’ve used for years in countless recipes without any issues.
 From the best chocolate cake, and moist banana cake to Texas sheet cake, this homemade buttermilk substitute works like a charm.

-Buttermilk can be used in biscuits, cakes, pancakes, fried chicken, waffles, salad dressings, quick breads, and countless other delicious recipes.
+This incredible ingredient can be used in buttermilk biscuits, cakes (such as banana bundt cake), pancakes, fried chicken, waffles, homemade ranch dressing, quick breads, and countless other delicious recipes.

 If you find you don’t have buttermilk on hand, don’t fret.
 Before you grab your wallet and jump into the car for a grocery store run, you probably have everything you need in your kitchen right now to make a buttermilk substitute.